Refactor before you rewrite

 Practice refactoring using an incremental approach with the Gilded Rose kata

-I wholeheartedly recommend spending some time working through the Gilded Rose kata either on Katalyst or github, using the approach described above while making sure to stick strictly to the defined rules.
+I wholeheartedly recommend spending some time working through the Gilded Rose kata either on Katas or github, using the approach described above while making sure to stick strictly to the defined rules.
 It’s a great, if not slightly contrived example of refactoring legacy code.

 You won’t fix everything that's wrong with this code and that's ok.
 After the most complex part of the system looks a little better, the rest becomes trivial.
 If after working through the kata, you are still not sold on the approach, try doing it again, but add the “conjured items” feature first.
 Which approach did you prefer?